-Project Title- Advisory Concerning the City of Chicago's Use of Litigation Data in Risk Project Number: 18-0700 Management Strategies for the Chicago Police Department

-Department Name.
-City of Chicago Office of the Mayor

-Date: April 26, 2022

-Department Head: Lori Lightfoot, Mayor

-./Zuji&i.'
-OIG Recommendation 'Agree/ Dbagrb'^ Deportment 1 !
-Proposal Action '' -'-?]fy\$<:-tf:-:C^&'H.\sS, ^m ' -V." Imp lamentation Target Dote ' Party, Responsible'.?^!. better coordi how to best o Office of Risk Management, and CPD should nate to align goals and procedures to determine ollect ittigation data, including how to ensure DOL merged with CPD data.
-Agree Risk Management and DOL conducted a departmental risk assessment in the spring of Among the risks identified were outdated IT s (e.g., Team Connect), inconsistent data colles practices and the lack of formalized standard operating procedures Following the assessm Management worked with DOI, and AIS to pr new electronic tildgation management system The new system, which was selected earlier t will be rolled out across the department in 20. will ent, Risk ocure a ("ELM") this year DOL, Office of Risk Management and CPD = / OIG Rocommendotk>n: , 'Agree/^ Disagree .
-Department's Proposed Action ' ImptonwntatiorH ' Target Date ': ∎£∎.'"> Party Responsible allow DOL to better capture, manage and she iligation-related data, and generate reports it be used to identify, respond to and manage in Based on conversations with CPD, it has bee working with DOL on this, in addition, CPD ha created its own system to receive data from L which CPD recently demonstrated for the Offi Risk Management.
-Since CPD has better acc certain information that might not be included plaintiff's complaint (e.g., an officer's district on CPD will supplement data as necessary to er collects information that is consistent with bes practices As DOL rolls out tile new FLM syste Management to see if CPD can get user licer the same platform. hat can isks an as DOL, fice of cess to I in a or beat), nsure it st em.
-Risk isk nses for Ongoing DOL.
+Project Title- Advisory Concerr Police Departme 0 , of Chicago's Use of Litigation Data in Risk Project Number : 18-0700 Management Strategies for the Chicago Department Name.
+City of Chicago O ffice of the M ayor E Date: April 26, 2022 Department Head: Lori Lightfoot, Mag yor ./Zuji&i.'
+OIG Recommendation 'Agree/ Dbagrb'^ Imp lamentation Target Dote 'Party, Responsible'.?^!. better coord how to best Office of Risk Management, inate to align goals and proce collect litigation data, includir merged with CPD data. edures to determine Agree Among the risks identified were outdated IT systems DOL, Office of Risk Management and CPD • / OIG Rocommendotk>n: , 'Agree/^ Disagree .
+Department's Proposed Action ' ImptonwntatiorH ' Target Date ' ∎£∎."> Party Responsible coordinate lo Office of Risk Management o implement industry best pra nat information to collect with ctices, specifically r Agree allow DOL to better capture, manage and share litigation-related data, and generate reports that can be used to identify, respond to and manage risks Based on conversations with CPD, it has been working with DOL on this, in addition, CPD has created its own system to receive data from DOL, which CPD recently demonstrated for the Office of Risk Management.
+Since CPD has better access to certain information that might not be included in a plaintiff's complaint (e.g., an officer's district or beat), CPD will supplement data as necessary to ensure it collects information that is consistent with best practices As DOL rolls out tile new FLM system.
+Risk Management will work with DOL and CPD Risk Management to see if CPD can get user licenses for the same platform.
+Ongoing.
+DOL.
 Office of Risk Management and CPD